Don’t Let Dizziness Throw Off Your Life’s Balance

 The natural aging process may affect these senses, as well as the central nervous system’s ability to interpret and react to them quickly.
 Physicians commonly hear complaints that patients can see a curb or step but aren’t able to react quickly enough to keep their balance.
 With proper diagnosis and therapeutic exercises, like balance retraining, many older adults can return to a more active lifestyle.

 - Loss of balance will affect 90 million Americans at some point during their lives.

 - More than 9 million people each year consult their physicians to find solutions to their dizziness, which is the number one complaint for individuals over age 70.

 - Balance-related falls account for more than half of all accidental deaths in the elderly population, and they cause more than 300,000 hip fractures each year in individuals over age 65.

 - Some inner-ear disorders, like Ménière’s disease or benign positional vertigo, have symptoms that are virtually indistinguishable to most people.
 Because of how they affect an individual’s ability to stand, walk, see clearly, think clearly, read, watch television, and make decisions, these disorders are often misdiagnosed as multiple sclerosis and clinical depression.

 - Children with treatable balance disorders are sometimes incorrectly diagnosed as learning disabled, dyslexic, or psychologically disturbed.

 - Head trauma and whiplash are frequent causes of dizziness.

 - Ear infections can also cause vestibular disorders.

-While The Audiology Center of Snellville is not equipped at this time to assess or treat balance disorders, our audiologists are trained in vestibular disorders.
+While The Audiology Center of Snellville is not equipped at this time to assess or treat balance disorders, our [provider-type-plural] are trained in vestibular disorders.
 Please address your balance difficulties with us so we can help direct you to someone who specializes in balance assessment and treatment, if necessary.